On board the Azamara Quest, you’ll get…

 After a fascinating day we return to the ship, which departs this incredibly scenic country in the late afternoon.

 You have a full day at sea to make the most of the Azamara Quest’s superb facilities.
 Indulge in a treatment at the Sanctum Spa, rejuvenate yourself with a class at the fitness centre or lounge on the pool deck.
 If you wish to relax in your room, there’s entertainment on demand and live TV.
-Evenings aboard as just as enjoyable, with thrilling shows at the Cabaret Lounge and intimate performances in the Living Room.
+Evenings aboard are just as enjoyable, with thrilling shows at the Cabaret Lounge and intimate performances in the Living Room.

 This morning we arrive in Sorrento facing the Bay of Naples and perched high atop cliffs.
 Stylish and elegant, the resort rose to fame when it became popular with Europe’s aristocracy in the late 18th century.
 Before you begin exploring this vibrant Italian town, we step back in time with our local guide to Pompeii, Europe’s most intriguing archaeological site and a startling reminder of Mount Vesuvius’ destructive forces.
 Our tour highlights its astonishing state of preservation – streets, temples and even an amphitheatre remain largely intact as everything was buried under scalding mud and ash.